edtro/EdTro.AzureDevOps.Extensions.querybasedboards/public/details.md

 Created by Realdolmen - a GFI company, please contact us at: https://www.realdolmen.com/nl/solution/microsoft-application-lifecycle-management

-If this project inspires you and/or you have specific requirements that are not not implemented within the standard and/or this project, please feel free to contact us, so we can see how we can help and discuss rates.
+If this project inspires you and/or you have specific requirements that are not not implemented within the standard and/or this project, please feel free to contact us, so we can see how we can help.
-*One of the possibilities is, that we can create a private fork, implement your requirements and distribute this privately to your organization.*